-This summer marks the 46th Anniversary of the Summer Ecology Program at the Refuge.
+The children’s Summer Field Ecology Program consists of eight one-week explorations of the Quogue Wildlife Refuge and surrounding areas.
+Based on your child’s grade entry level for the coming fall, he/she may attend one session of the Ecology Program.
+This summer marks the 51st year of the Summer Ecology Program at the Refuge.
 Through hands-on, intense exploration the children will learn a few of nature’s secrets, and the importance of the natural world.
 When your child completes the program they will have more knowledge and a greater respect for the earth, and its inhabitants.
 We hope these lessons will be carried with them throughout their lives.

 Children’s Field Ecology Program- For children entering grades 2-6

 This program will explore the infamous areas of the Refuge including the super secret, extra squishy mud trail!
-Find the magic at Fairy Dell and get a taste of Chocolate Pudding Pond.
-We will even journey all the way to Dune Road to seine for slippery fish and quick crabs!
-Remember to wear sturdy shoes and dress to get wet every day!
-Classes run Monday through Friday, 9:00 A.M. to 12:00 P.M.
-Repeaters entering grades 5-6 will be off on Friday, July 3rd, and will have a night hike on Thursday from 7:00 P.M. to 10:30 P.M.
-Parent drivers will be needed to help transport children on Thursday to and from Dune Road.
+We’ll find the magic at Fairy Dell and get a taste of Chocolate Pudding Pond.
+We will journey to Dune Rd to seine for slippery fish and quick crabs!
+Remember to wear closed-toed sturdy shoes and dress to get wet every day!
+Classes run Monday to Friday, 9:00 A.M. to 12:00 P.M.
+Parent drivers are needed to help transport children on Thursday to and from Dune Rd.

 Young Explorers Program & Explorers Program-For kids entering grades 6-9